 Windows 10 Taskbar has come with lots of more features and lets customize you as per your choice.
 From Taskbar Settings, you can change the size and presence of icons for applications and toolbars settings as well.

 Windows 10 is the most recent operating system from Microsoft.
-Many users want the things to be arranged in their way.
+Many users want things to be arranged in their way.
 So definitely they would be happy when getting to Customize Windows 10 Taskbar of their own preferences.
-Here in this complete guide, we will show you how to Customize Windows 10 Taskbar which includes the look of the taskbar buttons, how you will pin apps and icons, how you will change the size of the icons on your taskbar and lot more.
+Here in this complete guide, we will show you how to Customize Windows 10 Taskbar which includes the look of the taskbar buttons, how you will pin apps and icons, how you will change the size of the icons on your taskbar, and lot more.

 But before jumping to the customization options or steps, let’s first see what exactly taskbar is.
 Taskbar is the bar at the edge of the computer screen exhibiting applications, icons, and notifications through which you can directly get access to them at no point of time.

 To learn the customization, first and foremost thing you must know is the place where you will do the changes.
 You have to get access to the Taskbar Settings.
 Over there, you can do the changes and let’s see how to get there.

 How to Customize Windows 10 Taskbar – Complete Guide

 How to Get Access to Windows 10 Taskbar Settings on Window 10